authgear/authgear-server/docs/specs/user-model.md

 The OTP message is rendered by a [customizable template](./templates.md#otp_message).

-### Bearer Token Authenticator
+### Device Token

-Bearer token authenticator is secondary.
+Device tokens are used to indicate a trusted device.

+A device token is generated when user opts in during secondary authentication.
-A bearer token is generated during MFA when the user opt to skip MFA next time.
+The generated device token is stored in a cookie, and it allows the user to skip secondary authentication as long as it remains valid.

-The token is a cryptographically secure random string of 256 bits (32 bytes) in hex encoding.
+The token is a cryptographically secure random string with at least 256 bits.

-### Recovery Code Authenticator
+### Recovery Code

-Recovery code authenticator is secondary.
+Recovery codes are used to bypass secondary authentication when a secondary authenticator is lost or unusable.

 Recovery codes are generated when the user adds a secondary authenticator first time.
+It can be regenerated and listed (if configured) in settings page.

+Once used, a recovery code is invalidated.

 The codes are cryptographically secure random 10-letter string in Crockford's Base32 alphabet.